-Digging out a basement can be an ideal way to add some room or living space to your home and can often be less expensive than adding room by going upward or outward.
+Digging out a basement (also known an Underpinning or Basement Lowering) can be an ideal way to add some room or living space to your home and can often be less expensive than adding room by going upward or outward.
 The best option can be chosen after considering a few factors such as design, feasibility, function, and the cost.

 If you intend on adding a finished basement to your dwelling you’ll also need to consider the stability and safety precautions since they’re different underground when compared to other floors of the home.
 And you also have to ensure that your basement is fully waterproofed and damp free before finishing your basement.